 - 1 Air intake on the starter.

-- Air guide plate.
+- 2 Air guide plate.

 - 3 Fins on the flywheel.

-- 4 Cooling fins on the cylinder.

-- 5 Clutch cover
+4 Clutch cover

 Clean the cooling system with a brush once a week, more often in demanding conditions.
 A dirty or blocked cooling system results in the machine overheating which causes damage to the piston and cylinder.